Abdul Mu'iz Sisa

-Abdul Mu'iz bin Sisa (born 20 April 1991) is a Bruneian professional footballer who plays for DPMM FC and the Brunei national team as a left-sided full-back.
-He previously played for Indera SC where he won the first two Brunei Super League championships in 2012–13 and 2014.
+Abdul Mu'iz bin Sisa (born 20 April 1991) is a Bruneian footballer who plays as a left-sided full-back for Kasuka FC of the Brunei Super League.
+He won the first two Brunei Super League championships with Indera SC in 2012–13 and 2014, afterwards winning the Singapore Premier League with DPMM FC in 2019.

 Club career

 Abdul Mu'iz rose through the ranks from the youth system of Indera SC.
 He appeared regularly at left back for Indera starting from the 2007-08 season, winning the Bruneian league championship twice and the Piala Sumbangsih once.

 Abdul Mu'iz was granted the opportunity to play for Brunei's sole professional side DPMM FC in 2016 after a season-ending injury to Sairol Sahari forced the Gegar Gegar men to look for a local left-back to provide additional cover to the position.
 Already an established Bruneian international, he joined in June 2016 after a successful trial.

 Abdul Mu'iz made his DPMM debut on 26 September 2016 against Young Lions in a 5–3 win.
+He was largely a backup to Najib Tarif in his stint there.

 On 4 December 2022, Abdul Mu'iz played in the final of the 2022 Brunei FA Cup where he was taken off injured at the half-hour mark.
 His team won the match 2–1 against Kasuka FC, bringing Abdul Mu'iz his first FA Cup winner's medal.
+After nine years with the royalty-owned team, he was released at the end of the 2024–25 season.